American transportation in the Siegfried Line campaign: Air

 Air transport was the least economic form of transport, but in September and October, with road and rail transport unable to supply even the minimum daily requirements of the armies, the Ninth Air Force and ADSEC, air transport was called on to supplement them.
 In the second week of September, troop carrier and cargo aircraft of the First Allied Airborne Army's IX Troop Carrier Command and No. 46 Group RAF, and converted Consolidated B-24 Liberator bombers managed to deliver 1,000 LT per day to airfields at Saint-Dizier, Clastres and Florennes that were made available by the Ninth Air Force.
 The First Allied Airborne Army units were withdrawn to participate in Operation Market Garden, leaving only the B-24s.
 Each could carry between 1,600 and 1,800 USgal in four bomb bay tanks.
 In thirteen days of operations commencing on 9 September, 1,601 B-24 sorties delivered 2,589,065 USgal of gasoline.
 They were augmented by some British Handley Page Halifax bombers.
 Part of the planned Market Garden resupply missions were canceled on 22 September, and in the final week of September deliveries averaged a record 1,525 LT per day.

 The Communications Zone would have liked to have continued to exploit air transport to the maximum extent, but the use of bombers was uneconomical, and they were withdrawn at the end of September.
 Bad flying weather in October reduced daily deliveries by air to 675 LT per day.
 In November, 3,227 LT were dispatched by air, of which 2,143 LT was gasoline.
 The Third Army complained about this.
 Gasoline was no longer in short supply; what was required was winter clothing and equipment.
 It was suspected that gasoline was being shipped simply because it was on hand and easy to handle.

-In December, air supply was called upon to support the 101st Airborne Division, which was cut off in Bastogne.
+In December, isolated units of the 106th Infantry Division called for air supply, and 150 aircraft were readied, but the mission was not flown due to bad weather around their bases in the UK.
+Mussions were flown to support the 101st Airborne Division, which was cut off in Bastogne.
 Between 23 and 27 December, 850 sorties were flown to airdrop supplies, and 61 more were dispatched with gliders, one of which carried a surgical team.
 As was normal for this sort of operation, some supplies could not be recovered for various reasons, but the 101st Airborne Division considered it successful.
 An attempt to resupply cut off elements of the 3rd Armored Division was less successful; errors in map reading resulted in 23 of the 29 aircraft dispatched dropping their supplies behind enemy lines, and the rest were either diverted or shot down.
 A second attempt the following day was canceled due to bad weather.